MelihTekcan/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ## **5. Results and Observations**

 ### **5.1 Simulation Results**
-- The plot of $$T^2$$ vs $$R^3$$ shows a straight line, confirming the proportionality predicted by Kepler's Third Law.
+- The plot of $T^2$ vs $R^3$ shows a straight line, confirming the proportionality predicted by Kepler's Third Law.
 - This verifies that the square of the orbital period is directly proportional to the cube of the orbital radius.

 ### **5.2 Key Takeaways**
 - Kepler's Third Law applies universally to any object in a circular orbit, whether it's a planet, satellite, or exoplanet.
-- The relationship $$T^2 \propto R^3$$ allows us to calculate unknown masses or orbital parameters in astrophysical systems.
+- The relationship $T^2 \propto R^3$ allows us to calculate unknown masses or orbital parameters in astrophysical systems.

 ---

-## **6. Conclusion**

-Kepler's Third Law is a cornerstone of celestial mechanics, linking orbital periods and radii through gravitational theory.
-By deriving the law mathematically and verifying it computationally, we gain a deeper understanding of planetary motion and its applications in astronomy and engineering.

-This document demonstrates the power of combining theoretical physics with computational tools to explore and validate fundamental laws of nature.